The iPad Is Not Your Enemy: Using Technology to Promote Learning This Summer

 - Playing violent video games can increase aggressive behavior and thoughts in children, and decrease empathy for others10

-- Adolescents are especially prone to video game addiction (also known as internet gaming disorder), a condition that is commonly comorbid with ADHD, depression, and anxiety11
+- Adolescents are especially prone to video game dependency and overuse (also known as internet gaming disorder), a condition that is commonly comorbid with ADHD, depression, and anxiety11

 Children will gravitate toward technology, no matter the risks.
 Parents, educators, and clinicians are responsible for finding ways to use it to benefit children – and offset the dangers.